Before we get started…

 Otter expansions and things to come

-To me, the most appealing faction in Root was the Riverfolk Company, a group of otters who build trading posts and sell their hand and other services to their opponents for monetary gain, dealing arms to both sides.
+To me, the most appealing faction in Root was the Riverfolk Company, a group of otters who build trading posts and sell the cards in their hand and other services to their opponents for monetary gain, dealing arms to both sides.
 They benefit directly by heightening the conflict between other characters and can change their prices based on what they want to encourage the other players to do.
 They’re adorable little capitalists (read profiteers) who can travel using the rivers as shortcuts and can sell rides to other players who may not be able to get across the board otherwise.
 They are the titular faction of the Riverfolk expansion which is available as a separate purchase.

-“I’m going to sanctify and then maybe go on a crusade if
+“I’m going to sanctify and then maybe go on a crusade if there’s time.”

 The Lizard Cult is a surprisingly fun addition as well.
-They’re a perfect example of how every minor detail of this game is used for the theme.
+They’re a perfect example of how every minor detail of this game is used for its theme.
 With actions like Crusade and Sanctify, The Lizard Cult adds fun vernacular to any game they’re a part of.
 They take advantage of the downtrodden souls who are suffering the most in the war.
 Whichever suit is most present in the discard pile after every turn becomes the outcasts and the lizards manipulate them into becoming zealots for their reptilian religion.
-This faction has a strong theme and effects the game in an interesting way; players have to be cautious about what they choose to discard, and the lizards can play as aggressively as the birds or the cats if built up correctly.
+This faction has a strong theme and they affect the game in an interesting way; players have to be cautious about what they choose to discard, and the lizards can play as aggressively as the birds or the cats if built up correctly.
 However, they have some major balance issues and can almost always be thwarted if the other players are paying attention.

 This expansion added so many elements that an already expansive game can see even more play.
-It even added more vagabond characters that have some wild abilities.
+It also added more vagabond characters that have some wild abilities.
 One of these new Vagabonds can make other players fight each other involuntarily which adds a fun twist to the game.

-it’s safe to say that if the game appeals to you, you’ll get a lot of play out
+With another expansion on the horizon for late 2019, I think it’s safe to say that if the game appeals to you, you’ll get a lot of play out of it.

 That being said, if anything about the game’s theme, it’s art style, or the idea of playing a genuine marvel of design intrigues you, definitely give Root a go.
-I think it is a true testament to how high-quality Root actually is that when you factor how many disqualifying, game-breaking characteristics this game has on paper, it still somehow manages to be both enthralling and surprisingly balanced.
+I think it is a true testament to how high-quality Root actually is that when you factor in how many disqualifying, game-breaking characteristics this game has on paper, it still somehow manages to be both enthralling and surprisingly balanced.
 If I’ve convinced you to give it a shot, you can purchase your own copy of Root here.